shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/README.md

 - ✅ - done in 1 attempt
 - ⚠️ - took multiple attempts
 - ❌ - could not do / could not do optimally
+- ❓ - could not think of the other approaches

 | completed | leetcode | gfg |
 | --------- | -------- | -------- |